gtiwari-bidmc/LD_Score_Estimation_wiki/Heritability-and-Genetic-Correlation.md

 ##Overview

+This tutorial will walk you through estimating the following using `ldsc`:

+1. the LD Score regression intercept for a schizophrenia GWAS
+2. the SNP-heritability for schizophrenia
-This tutorial will walk you through computing the genetic correlation between schizophrenia and bipolar disorder using `ldsc` and the summary statistics from the 2013 [PGC Cross-Disorder paper in the Lancet](http://www.ncbi.nlm.nih.gov/pubmed/23453885).
+3. the genetic correlation between schizophrenia and bipolar disorder

+Most of the workflow for each of these tasks is the same, which is why this tutorial covers all three.
+We will use summary statistics from the 2013 [PGC Cross-Disorder paper in the Lancet](http://www.ncbi.nlm.nih.gov/pubmed/23453885).
 This tutorial assumes that you have already downloaded and installed `python` and `ldsc`.
 If you have not already done this, see the instructions in the [README](https://github.com/bulik/ldsc).

 This tutorial requires downloading about 75 MB of data.